ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/clustering/distribution/distributed-database.markdown

 _and_ only after it has finished sending all its new documents that it may have (while it was disconnected) to the other nodes in the _Database Group_.
 {WARNING/}

-{NOTE: Nodes usually must have identical cluster configurations.}

-Configuration mismatches tend to cause interaction problems between nodes.

-If you must set cluster configurations differently in separate nodes, we recommend first testing it in a development environment to see that each node interacts properly with the others.
-{NOTE/}

 The _Dynamic Database Distribution_ feature can be toggled on and off with the following request:

 | URL | Method | URL Params |